deletedcu/angular-demo/lectures/day-5/README.md

 Look around [the comments app](comments/).
 This is just a basic app that displays a list of comments.
 You may need to run `npm install` for it to work.

-- Alter it so that each comment has an author (represented by a string).
+- Alter your comments so that each comment has an author (represented by a string).
 - Add a feature that allows you to add more comments.
     - This should all be within the same component.
     - Visually, it should consist of two text inputs (one for author, one for comment) and a submit button.